 Somewhat, however being a beagle she likes to wander.
 Therefore, Angie remains on her leash giving me control of where she goes.
 Like I said earlier the snakes and scorpions are hibernating, but I do keep her snout out of holes.
-My biggest concern is coyotes since Angie is a smaller dog so I’m mindful to not leave her tied up outside alone.
+My biggest concern is coyotes since Angie is a smaller dog so I’m mindful not to leave her tied up outside alone.
 So far we have had zero incidents with wildlife and the beagle.

 Are you concerned about cactus and sharp rocks?

 If our beagle was younger, heavier and off leash more I’d be wary of sharp ground rocks cutting up her paws, but that’s not the case, so no problems there.
-Cactus is another matter and likely her biggest threat.
+Cactus is another matter and likely her most significant threat.
 A snout full of needles wouldn’t be fun at all!
 In the desert, there are many varieties of cactus.
 Some are worse for dogs than others with the top of the evil list being one called Cholla.

 The Cholla cactus boosts extremely sharp barbed needles which are painful to remove.
-They also drop their arms and the wind blows them around.
+They also drop their arms, and the wind blows them around.
 As they dry they brown up and are difficult to see while hiking.
 It’s not uncommon for the dog to get one stuck in the paw.
 To remove I carry a fine tooth comb.
 Thankfully Chollas don’t grow everywhere and are confined to certain altitudes and regions of the southwest.

 7) Where Do You Dump Your Tanks and Get Water?

-The answer is a variety of places like truck stops, fuel stations, municipal RV dump stations, rest stops, and campgrounds, etc. Usually found by word of mouth from fellow boondockers or looking up the city I’m closest to on the website – SaniDumps.com.
+The answer is a variety of places like truck stops, fuel stations, public RV dump stations, rest stops, and campgrounds, etc. Usually found by word of mouth from fellow boondockers or looking up the city I’m closest to on the website – SaniDumps.com.
 I try to find a freebie dump first then if not fall back to paying a fee to an RV Park.
-They generally charge 10 bucks to drive in and dump/fill.
+They generally charge ten bucks to drive in and dump/fill.

 8) Is it Safe to Take My RV Off Road?

 For the most part, if you use common sense and take it slowly the answer is yes.
-At first, I was worried about damaging the trailer on rough dirt and gravel roads but after weathering many terrible sections of Interstate highways I soon gained confidence the rig could handle a little bit of off-roading.
+At first, I was worried about damaging the trailer on rough dirt and gravel roads, but after weathering many terrible sections of Interstate highways, I soon gained confidence the rig could handle a little bit of off-roading.

 9) What Do You Do About Garbage?

 Most towns have a landfill site and will take a few bags no charge.
 Some rest stops have larger garbage bins.
 I have had success asking at fuel stations or truck stops.
-When paying for fuel I ask the clerk if I can throw a small bag in the dumpster.
-If all else fails we book into an inexpensive RV Park and pay for a night, gives us a chance to do our laundry at the same time.
+When paying for fuel, I ask the clerk if I can throw a small bag in the dumpster.
+If all else fails, we book into an inexpensive RV Park and pay for a night, gives us a chance to do our laundry at the same time.